CtrlK

 Completeness

-The description clearly answers both 'what does this do' (detects Quick vs Full Pipeline mode, renders ASCII diagram with active stage, provides next-step guidance) AND 'when should Claude use it' (explicit list of trigger phrases plus a general 'when the user wants to see their current position in the Arness Infra workflow').
+The description clearly answers both 'what' (detects Quick vs Full Pipeline mode, renders ASCII diagram with active stage marked, provides guidance on next step) and 'when' (explicit list of trigger phrases plus a general 'wants to see their current position' clause).

 3 / 3